murtaza-zangejo/Solar-Power-Generation-Prediction-Using-Machine-Learning-Models/README.md

-# Solar-Power-Generation-Prediction-Using-Machine-Learning-Models
+## Solar-Power-Generation-Prediction-Using-Machine-Learning-Models
 This model is a machine learning-based solar power generation prediction system that uses historical weather and energy data to forecast solar output.
 It applies techniques like MLR, Lasso, Ridge, DT, GB, XGB, RF, SVR and Artificial Neural Networks to improve accuracy, helping optimize energy planning and grid management

 ## Project Overview

-This project focuses on predicting DC power generation in a solar power plant based on weather conditions and time-based features.
-It involves a complete machine learning pipeline, from exploratory data analysis and preprocessing to building and evaluating multiple regression models.
+**📌 Overview**
+This project develops a predictive analytics system for solar energy generation using machine learning techniques.
+It processes real-world solar plant data and evaluates multiple regression models to accurately forecast DC power output based on weather conditions and time-based patterns.

+The system is designed following industry-grade ML pipeline practices, including preprocessing, feature engineering, model benchmarking, and evaluation.

+**🎯 Objective**

+To build a robust machine learning model that predicts solar power generation using:

+Weather conditions (irradiance, temperature) Time-series patterns (hour, day of week)
+Historical energy production data

 ## Table of Contents